 Teach yourself how to type in 5 days instead of wasting all year on it.

 Zoom-Type is a revolutionary breakthrough in teaching touch-typing FAST by using the right brain.
 Hundreds of quick snapshots and a musical finger march get you seeing, saying, and tapping the correct keys with the correct fingers in just 5 days!
 (5 minutes, 5 times a day).
 Good for ages 4 to 94.
 Totally portable—no computer necessary.
 This is the only right-brain typing course on the market.
 The difference in the sheer speed of the results we get is head-spinning.
 You and your children will speed-type while others with other programs are still just getting the book open!
 Even the computer programs designed to teach typing are still in the dark ages.
 The brain learns best by pictures.
+Order the Zoom-Type course to drive it into the autonomic nervous system.

 We have sold this typing lesson book at educational conventions nationally since 1992.
 Now you can buy it directly.
 You can watch Renee describe the Zoom-Type program on YouTube.
+(For just 29 cents you can select the option here for a downloadable 15-minute MP4 video of grainy vintage demos of young children touch-typing this way 30 years ago, when we called it Snapshot Typing.
+The point is, if they could do it, so can you!)

 This typing course is unique in three ways: